 Policy Target Indicator(s) Monitoring Triggers Outcome in 2020 Rating Commentary Policy 15 - Sustainable construction and operation of facilities All relevant permissions should be consistent with this policy in order to achieve sustainable construction and operation of waste facilities % of planning decision making reference to policy High proportion of decisions not referencing this policy Only used once, although arguably should be referenced in any waste application.
 Briefing of case officers may be appropriate.
 0 The Waste Planning Authority remain satisfied that the policy is appropriate and fit for purpose.
 No changes required.
 Policy 16 - Natural resources All relevant permissions should be consistent with this policy in order to protect water resources, soil and agricultural land % of planning decision making reference to policy High proportion of decisions not referencing this policy High proportion of permissions on best and most versatile agricultural land Only used once, although arguably should be referenced in any waste application.
 Briefing of case officers may be appropriate.
 0 The Waste Planning Authority remain satisfied that the policy is appropriate and fit for purpose.
 No changes required.
-Policy 17 - Flood Risk All relevant permissions should be consistent with this policy in order to reduce risk of flooding % of planning decision making reference to policy High proportion of decisions not referencing this policy.
-High proportion of permissions situated in FZ3 and FZ2.
-Referenced in the only relevant case + The Waste Planning Authority is satisfied that the policy is appropriate and fit for purpose.
+Policy 17 - Flood Risk All relevant permissions should be consistent with this policy in order to reduce risk of flooding All relevant permissions should be consistent with this policy in order to reduce risk ofKeferenced in the only relevant caseAll relevant permissions should be consistent with this policy in order to reduce risk ofHigh proportion of decisions not referencing this policy.Referenced in the only relevant case + The Waste Planning Authority is satisfied that the policy is appropriate and fit for purpose.
 No changes required.
 Policy 18 - Biodiversity and geological interest All relevant permissions consistent with this policy in order to protect European, Ramsar or other sites of internationally, national, regional or local importance. % of planning decision making reference to policy High proportion of decisions not referencing this policy.
 High proportion of refusals, or refusal on an allocated site, through failure to meet the requirements of this policy.
 Referenced in one of two relevant determinations. + The Waste Planning Authority remain satisfied that the policy is appropriate and fit for purpose.
 No changes required.